 Do I have to join in?

-I will audio-record what is said to help me remember all the important things you tell me.
+This will take about 60 minutes and will happen outside of school time, on Friday or Saturday afternoon.
+I will audio and video-record our group discussion to help me remember all the important things you tell me.
 You do not have to answer any questions you don’t want to.
 There are no right or wrong answers.
-You can stop taking part in in the activity sessions or take a break at any time without giving a reason, no-one will mind.
+You can stop taking part in the online activities or take a break at any time without giving a reason, no-one will mind.

 What will happen if I want to join in?